 All wireless access users should have up-to-date virus protection on their laptop computers or wireless devices.
 The library will not be responsible for any information (i.e. credit card) that is compromised, or for any damage caused to your hardware or software due to electric surges, security issues or consequences caused by viruses or hacking.

 Library staff can provide general information for connecting your device to the wireless network, but cannot troubleshoot problems related to your wireless device or assist in making changes to your device’s network settings and/or hardware configuration.

 The Library cannot guarantee that your device will work with the Library’s wireless access points.

 If you are having difficulty connecting to GCPL wireless, you may try the following:

 Connect Gwinnett WiFi hotspots require a Full Access or Branch Out library card and may be checked out for three weeks at a time.
 The hotspots do not renew.
 You may return your Hotspot to any of our branch libraries.
 For more information, click here.

 Smart Alec enables customer not to be tied down to the library’s desktop PCs while in the library, but allows them to use wireless devices to do their printing.
-Smart Alec is currently available on Android devices and can be downloaded from Google’s Play Store for free.
+Smart Alec is available for Android and iOS devices and can be downloaded for free.

 Photocopying and printing from library computers in both color and black and white is available at all library locations.
-Library photocopiers and printers cannot be used with your personal paper, including photo paper, labels, or cardstock.
+Library photocopiers and printers can be used with your personal paper, including photo paper, labels and cardstock.

 Copy & Print Prices: